justmogen/gym_fit/README.md

 # gym_fit
-Contains animations and youtube videos for different exercises
+Contains animations from RapidAPI and youtube videos for different gym workouts